-The key management personnel are the Secretary-General, the Vice Secretary-General and officers.
+The key management personnel are the Secretary-General, the Vice Secretary-General and officers in posts.
 The current Director General of WIPO has declined any salary or allowance from his function as Secretary-General of UPOV.
 The other key management personnel are remunerated by UPOV.
 The aggregate remuneration paid to key management personnel includes salaries, allowances, statutory travel and other entitlements paid in accordance with the Staff Regulations and Rules.
-Key management personnel are members of the UN Joint Service Pension Fund (UNJSPF) to which the personnel and UPOV contributes and are also eligible for participation in the Staff Health Insurance Scheme including the after service medical insurance scheme if they meet the eligibility requirements.
+Key management personnel are members of the UN Joint Service Pension Fund (UNJSPF) to which the personnel and UPOV contribute and are also eligible for participation in the collective medical insurance plan.